wix-incubator/data-hooks/README.md

 # Typed Data Hooks Generator

-A strict typed data hooks generator for your React components.
+> **Data-hook** is a string passed to HTML Element data-hook attribute.
+>
+> Use the **data-hook** attribute to find elements by the string.

-Use the generator to share your dataHooks between components, drivers and tests
+`@wix/data-hooks` is a generator of data-hooks strings to share them between components, drivers and tests

 ## Install